TSandfeld/02805_imdb.github.io/Website.md

 ### Actor's sentiment

 Instead of only looking at movies let's look at actors.
-Some actor's are more featured in one genre than others, so let's see if there is a relation between a actors sentiment and their IMDb rating.
+Some actor's are more featured in one genre than others, so let's see if there is a relation between an actors sentiment and their IMDb rating.
 We will calculate the actor's sentiment as an average of the sentiments of the scripts for the movies he has been in.
-We will be looking at actors who has been in more than 5 movie's, so there is some data to work with.
+We will be looking at actors who has been in more than 5 movies, so there is some data to work with.

 One this bar graph we see some familiar names, who we might associate with being good actors, suchs as Robert De Niro and Joseph Gordon-Levitt.